 In the US, several economists have developed studies that deal with the relationship between investor´s behavior and the achieved results.
-All have confirmed that more active investors have in the long run a lower return than the market revenues.
-In addition to wrong decisions, the higher costs of active investment management also occur.
+All have confirmed that more active investors achieve a lower return than the market in the long run.
+In addition to wrong decisions, the higher costs of active investment management also play a role.

 Moreover, this relation also applies to investors who visit their account more frequently to regularly check the status of their investments.
 At each visit, the incentive to intervene into the investment emerges.

-This distinction in the results between the market and the active investor was identified by the well-known financial writer and illustrator Carl Richards as a behavior gap, which subsequently became financially adopted and is freely translated as a loss caused by behavior.
+This distinction in the results between the market and the active investor was identified by the well-known financial writer and illustrator Carl Richards as a behavior gap, which subsequently became widely adopted in finance and can be explained as a loss caused by behavior.

-The mentioned researches quantified the investor´s loss due to frequent and unnecessary decisions ranging from -1.17% to -4.3% per annum in relation to the achieved market returns.
+The mentioned researches quantified the investor´s loss due to frequent and unnecessary decisions ranging from -1.17% to -4.3% per annum relative to the achieved market returns.

-Based on these studies, we, in Finax, created Intelligent Investing and we decided to come up with passive investment.
-Indeed, elimination of human decision-making and investment automation leads to reduction in risk and costs, which together with the long-term perspective, are key factors for a successful investment.
+We, in Finax, drew inspiration from these studies when creating the Intelligent Investing, deciding to come up with passive investing.
+Indeed, elimination of human decision-making and investment automation leads to a reduction in risk and costs, which together with the long-term perspective, are key factors for a successful investment.

-Similarly, these studies clearly confirm that the attempt to time the markets leads to worse results over the long term and is therefore futile.
+Similarly, these studies clearly confirm that the attempts to time the markets lead to worse results over the long term and are, therefore, futile.

-The most important and influential factors determining the success of the investment are the investment period, adjusted to the correct allocation (investment composition), diversification (risk spreading) and regular rebalancing.
+The most important and influential factors determining the success of the investment are the investment period, a correct allocation (investment composition) reflecting this period, diversification (risk spreading) and regular rebalancing.

-Instead of trying to time your purchases, pay attention to the mentioned investment parameters.
-In Finax, we realize their importance, and therefore we place the main emphasis on these factors when choosing an investment.
+Instead of trying to time your purchase, pay attention to these investment parameters.
+At Finax, we know their importance, and that's why we place the main emphasis on these factors when choosing an investment.

-Every potential smart investor will be asked at the beginning of his Finax registration about the intention of the investment and his/her risk profile.
+Every potential intelligent investor will be asked about the goal of the investment and his/her risk profile at the beginning of his Finax registration.
 Based on his/her responses, the unique robo-advisor algorithm selects an appropriate portfolio adequate for the investor´s risk profile.

-If you are a cautious person who fears a drop in price of your investment, you will get a more conservative strategy with a larger bond ratio.
-Fluctuations in such a portfolio are substantially smaller than those with a larger proportion of share.
+If you're a cautious person who is afraid of a decline in your investment, you'll get a more conservative strategy with a larger bond allocation.
+The fluctuations of such a portfolio are much smaller than those of a strategy with a larger stock weighting.

 The selection of a particular portfolio is further subordinated to the expected duration of the investment.
 The algorithm is programmed so that you are most likely to achieve positive performance at the investment period you specify.
 This is based on historical statistics of Finax´s Intelligent Investing Portfolios.

-Market risk reduces hand in hand with time, as confirmed by the data in the table below.
-The prolonging period of investment gradually eliminates the market risk to zero, as you can read in this article.
+Market risk decreases as you increase the investment period, as confirmed by the data in the table below.
+The prolonging investment horizon gradually eliminates the market risk to zero, as you can read in this article.

 The longer you let your assets work, the lower the chance of a loss.
 Similarly, your earnings are growing faster with rising investment horizon thanks to the compound interest.

-The average investment period for active accounts in Finax, which our clients have set while opening their accounts, is 17 years, which we greatly praise.
-From this point of view, market fluctuations are absolutely negligible, and at this period, our clients do not have anything to worry about.
+The average investment period for active accounts in Finax, which our clients have set when opening their accounts, is 17.5 years, which we greatly praise.
+Fro this point of view, market fluctuations are absolutely negligible, and our clients do not have anything to worry about with such investment periods.

 We have revealed the successful investment rules on this page.
 We have offered tips on how to behave in downward markets in this article.
-Today, we'll supplement them with recommendations when and how to start investing, especially for people hesitating and thinking about investing.
+Today, we'll supplement them with recommendations on when and how to start investing, especially for people hesitating and considering to get started.

 Be active where it makes sense – in making and saving money.
-Regarding the investment, you do the best if you ignore your own emotions and opinions on the financial markets direction, as well as the advices and help of “professionals”.
+Regarding the investment, you do the best if you ignore your own emotions and opinions on the financial markets direction, as well as the advice of “professionals”.

 In the first place, do not speculate about investment instruments.
-The cornerstone of asset building is passive investing in indexes.
-Everything else is more complex, risky, expensive and ultimately less profitable.
+The cornerstone of asset building is passive investing in indexes (ETF funds).
+Everything else is more complex, risky, expensive, and ultimately less profitable.
 Unless you already have indexes in your portfolio, do not allocate a fraction of your attention to other instruments.

 Start as soon as possible.
-Make investing a part of your life as soon as possible.
-Only through investing will you understand the rules of the markets.
+That's the only way to get into investing.
+Make it a normal part of your life.
+Only through experience will you understand the laws of investing and the mechanics of the markets.

 Have a sufficiently large liquid financial reserve.
 Do not delay investing.
-Instead, use market drops to buy, in order to decrease the average purchase cost.
+Instead, use market drops to invest extra amounts, decreasing the average purchase cost.

-Now think about how long is it you are thinking about investing.
+Now think about for how long you have been considering to get started with investing.
 When did you first come up with the idea of placing some of your money aside and investing into something?
 You have always found an excuse, haven´t you?